 Thank you to everyone who participated in the e-Vermont conference!
 It was a great day for learning and networking.

-The Vermont Council on Rural Development is leading a team of eight other nonprofits who work with rural communities around the state to improve the ways they use broadband, for everything from strengthening business plans to engaging more citizens in local government.
+The Vermont Council on Rural Development led a team of eight other nonprofits who work with rural communities around the state to improve the ways they use broadband, for everything from strengthening business plans to engaging more citizens in local government.
 Read more about the e-Vermont partners here.